eitankap/minesweeper/README.md

 # minesweeper
-Just for fun, with Rafi.Minesweeper with ai player.
+Just for fun, with Rafi.
+Minesweeper with ai player.